PinkNyx54/The-Omni-List/README.md

 - [Linkedin_Learning](https://t.me/linkedin_learning): Download and watch Linkedin Learning Courses
 - [Herbology](https://t.me/HerbologyY): Herbism, Wortcunning, Recipies, Witchcraft and Magickal Plants Studies
 - [Hypnosis Chat Books](https://t.me/HypnosisChatBooks): A collection of books on the art of hypnosis
+# True Crime Sites
+- [Mayhem](https://www.mayhem.net/): A website that provides some information about serial killers and feels like a Web1.0 site
 # Unsafe Sites (AVOID AT ALL COST)
 ## Untrusted Sites
 - IGG Games / PCGamesTorrents / LoadGames / GamesTorrents - they doxxed mercs213 (owner of GoodOldDownloads), package their own DRM, crypto miners, as well as malware, and exploit you for ad revenue.